genia/concrete-sync/DEPLOYMENT.md

 ## Deployment Methods

+> **Note**: For selective content migration or sites with different configurations, consider using the official [Concrete CMS Migration Tool](https://github.com/concretecms/migration_tool).
+This script is designed for complete site synchronization between identical environments.
+See [README.md](README.md#when-to-use-this-tool-vs-migration-tool) for a detailed comparison.

 ### Method 1: Automated Scripts (Recommended)

 We provide a unified deployment script that handles syncing in both directions: